The Incredibly True Adventure of Two Girls in Love: Plot

 Randy and Evie experiment with how "out" they can be as lesbians, nervously holding hands at a local diner.
 Remembering Randy’s warning of how intolerant the town can be, Evie nevertheless breaks the news to her three closest friends.
 One girl is supportive (if confused), but the other two are hostile to the idea, with one of them saying, “God, Evie, if you were gonna turn gay you think you could at least choose someone who’s pretty.” before they all leave, including the supportive friend.
 Meanwhile, Randy's grades continue to plummet and the school warns her she will not graduate; Randy hides this information from Rebecca.
 When Evie's mother leaves on a business trip, the girls take the opportunity to cook a huge meal, indulging in wine and marijuana.
 That night, they make love, then fall asleep in Evie's mother's bed.

 The next morning, it is Evie's 18th birthday; Evelyn returns prematurely with presents for her, but is shocked by the mess in the kitchen and the rest of the house.
 Furiously searching the upstairs, she discovers Evie and Randy, but only realizes Randy is a girl when she runs past her on her way out.
-Rebecca, who has learned that Randy will not be graduating high school, goes over to go to Frank's house with Vicky and Lena, where Randy had told them she would be staying the night.
+Rebecca, who has learned that Randy will not be graduating high school, goes to Frank's house with Vicky and Lena, where Randy had told them she would be staying the night.
 Rebecca threatens Frank until, panicked, he turns over Evie's phone number.
 She calls, but Evie and Randy have already absconded and she is left talking to a furious Evelyn.

 Evie and Randy, crying, scared and accusatory, take refuge in a motel.
 Randy finally calls Wendy, who comes out, pays for the room and tries to comfort the girls.
 Ali sees her car in the parking lot, however, and comes bursting in, eventually attracting Evelyn, Rebecca, Vicky, Lena, Frank, and Evie's three friends, who were driving past reading aloud from Rita Mae Brown’s Rubyfruit Jungle (apparently still processing Evie’s news).
 The movie ends with Randy and Evie kissing and hugging in the open motel room doorway while everyone else argues in the background at top volume.